Add a new data remote.

 boto3library along with DVC to support S3 storage.)

---global- save remote configuration to the global config (e.g.
+--global- save remote configuration to the global config file (e.g.

 ~/.config/dvc/config) instead of

---system- save remote configuration to the system config (e.g.
+--project- save remote configuration to the project's config file (

-.dvc/config.localand is Git-ignored.
-This is useful when you need to specify private config options in your config that you don't want to track and share through Git (credentials, private locations, etc).
+.dvc/config.
+This is useful to save private remote config that you don't want to track and share with Git.

 --force- overwrite existing remote with new